Emperor Seven Seas Liveaboard, Egypt

 - Charging Stations

-Frequently Asked Questions About Sea Serpent Excellence
+Frequently Asked Questions About Emperor Seven Seas

 A full range of dive equipment is available for rent - this must be organized in advance.
 All divers must dive with a dive computer, an SMB on every dive, and a torch for night dives.
 Standard tanks are 12-litre aluminum tanks, while a limited supply of 15-litre steel tanks are also available.
 Onboard PADI courses, including Skills Review, Advanced Open Water, Adventure Dives, and Specialties, can be arranged.
 For technical divers, rebreather and side-mount diving are possible with advance notice.
 Safety equipment on board includes oxygen, comprehensive First Aid, and an AED.
 Underwater photographers have camera facilities that include charging stations, an air gun, rinse tanks, and a dedicated camera table.